RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

--preminimize                                     Just prepack and minimize input poses -stepwise:rna:erraser                            Use KIC sampling instead of CCD closure (default:false) -bulge_res                                       optional: residues to keep uninstantiated -terminal_res                                    optional: RNA residues that are not allowed to stack during sampling
+-preminimize                                     Just prepack and minimize input poses -stepwise:rna:erraser                            Use KIC sampling instead of CCD closure (default:false) -bulge_res                                       optional: residues to keep uninstantiated -extra_min_res                                   specify residues other than those being built that should be minimized [ChainResidueVector*]
+-terminal_res                                    optional: RNA residues that are not allowed to stack during sampling

 Rarely used but listed with --help